Azure-Samples/cognitive-services-qnamaker-java/README.md

 With the exception of creating a new knowledge base, these samples will require your [QnA Maker account](https://www.qnamaker.ai/Home/MyServices) knowledge base ID.

 ### Installation

-(ideally very short)

-- npm install [package name]
-- mvn install
-- ...
+***More coming soon***

 ### Quickstart

 * Quickstart: [Create a new knowledge base in Java](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-new-kb-java)
 * Quickstart: [Update a knowledge base in Java](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/update-kb-java)
 * Quickstart: [Publish a knowledge base in Java](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/publish-kb-java)
-* More coming soon... in the meantime, refer to [Quickstart for Microsoft QnA Maker API with Java](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/java) for all quickstarts in minimal format.
+* More quickstarts coming soon... in the meantime, refer to [Quickstart for Microsoft QnA Maker API with Java](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/java) for all quickstarts in minimal format.

-## Demo

-A demo app is included to show how to use the project.

-To run the demo, follow these steps:

-(Add steps to start up the demo)

-1.
-2.
-3.

-## Resources

-(Any additional resources or related projects)

-- Link to supporting information
-- Link to similar sample
-- ...